A Guide to the Gulen Movement's Activities in the US

 by C.A.S.I.L.I.P.S. - Citizens Against Special Interest Lobbying in Public Schools CASILIPS on Twitter, Slideshare

-Note that this website has two companion websites: Gulen Charter Schools and Gulen in the International Press
+Note that this website has companion websites: Gulen Charter Schools and Gulen in the International Press

 We're assuming you've arrived at this website because you are a parent or teacher at a Gulen charter school.
 You've somehow found out about allegations that your school is associated with a Turkish Muslim preacher and leader called Fethullah Gulen, or with the Gulen Movement (the name given to his network of followers around the world).

-Or, perhaps you are a concerned community member, who has heard about the rapidly growing chain of Gulen charter schools, now numbering 135 and operating in 26 states in the US.
+Or, perhaps you are a concerned community member, who has heard about the rapidly growing chain of Gulen charter schools, now numbering well over 140 and operating in 26 states in the US.

 You might also be someone who has been invited to travel to Turkey on a trip that, you've been told, is supposed to increase cultural understanding.